Cutch/copy-blocky/README.md

-# Copy Paste Styles
+# Copy Blocky

 Using either ctrl+c and ctrl+shift+v (Configurable from settings), or the the copy styles button in the block editor.
-Copy and paste the styles from one paragraph to another.
+Copy and paste the type and styles from one block to another.